 Finally, the specialist from Webrepublic also confirms that the holistic approach to content SEO is a central key to success the longer, the more.
 Näf therefore recommends moving away from pure keyword optimization and instead focusing on users, their journey and search intent.
 "This is certainly a goal-oriented way to make your own content organically visible."

 SEO as "information retrieval

 What concrete tips do the experts give SEO users to use the current trends profitably for themselves?
-"Look at SEO from the perspective of information procurement and put yourself more in the shoes of your users," says Sara Moccand, SEO specialist at the Liip agency.
-As an SEO user, you should consider how information is linked and how it relates to one another.
+"Look at SEO from the perspective of information gathering and put yourself more in the shoes of your users," says Sara Moccand, SEO specialist at the Liip agency.
+As an SEO user, you should think about how information is linked and how it relates to each other.
 According to Moccand, almost all trends and measures go in the direction of automation.
-"That's why you should get into automation now at the latest and make skilful use of machine intelligence."
+"That's why you should get into automation now at the latest and use machine intelligence skillfully."

-For Olivier Blattmann of the Internet agency Iqual, it is clear that in the end, the winners will be those companies that have understood the value of SEO at the highest management level and approach the topic holistically.
-This starts with the professionalization of SEO as a service for the entire company.
-Next, he said, comes integrated search marketing along with the closely related discipline of search engine advertising (SEA) and other pull marketing channels.
-"And at the end is the coordinated and harmonized marketing, communications and sales management across all channels, campaigns and media towards sustainable brand building," says Blattmann, who has worked through this process with a number of clients and supported them along the way.
-Blattmann likes to quote Marcus Tandler, a veteran of the SEO scene: "The guarantee for a top 10 ranking in Google is an omnipresent TV spot."
+For Olivier Blattmann of the Internet agency Iqual, it is clear that in the end the winners will be those companies that have understood the value of SEO at the top management level and approach the topic holistically.
+This begins with the professionalization of SEO as a service for the entire company.
+Next, he said, comes integrated search engine marketing along with the closely related discipline of search engine advertising (SEA) and other pull marketing channels.
+"And at the end is the coordinated and harmonized marketing, communications and sales management across all channels, campaigns and media towards sustainable brand building," says Blattmann, who has worked through this process with a large number of clients and supported them along the way.
+Blattmann is fond of quoting Marcus Tandler, a veteran of the SEO scene: "The guarantee for a top 10 ranking in Google is an omnipresent TV spot."
 That really says it all.

 10 SEO trends